ryantd42/NY-Legislative-Git/2023/S1872A-2023/bill.md

   January 17, 2023
   ___________

- Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee on Social Services
+ Introduced  by  Sens.
+CLEARE, COMRIE, FERNANDEZ, WEIK -- read twice and ordered printed, and when printed to be committed to the Committee  on Social  Services -- recommitted to the Committee on Social Services in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the social services law, in relation to requiring  home- less  shelters to keep an opioid antagonist on hand, have at least one